Lavender Woman

 Lavender Woman was a lesbian periodical produced in Chicago, Illinois, from 1971 to 1976.
+The name Lavender Woman comes from the color lavender's prominence as a representation of homosexuality, starting in the 1950s and 1960s.
+It is believed that the color became a symbol due to it being a product of mixing baby blue (a traditionally masculine color) and pink (a traditionally feminine color).
+Lavender truly hit the spotlight as a symbol of homosexuality empowerment in 1969 when lavender sashes and armbands were distributed during a "gay power" march in New York.

 There were 26 issues, published irregularly.
-Lavender Woman was a collaborative newspaper aimed at voicing the concerns of many in the lesbian community, and also to be an outlet for those concerns.
+Lavender Woman was a collaborative newspaper aimed at voicing the concerns of many in the lesbian community and also being an outlet for those concerns.
 The strive for inclusiveness was important to the lesbian community as a way to combat their feelings of exclusion from the mainstream feminist movement.
+It is said to be one of the "earliest out lesbian periodicals in the United States."
 The paper took submissions from the public and included letters, articles, poetry, photos, drawings, and advertisements.

 History

-In November 1971, Lavender Woman began as a segment of the larger paper The Feminist Voice, written by members of the Women's Caucus of Chicago Gay Alliance.
+In November 1971, Lavender Woman began as a segment of the larger paper The Feminist Voice, written by members of the Women's Caucus of Chicago Gay Alliance, just 24 years after the "Lavender Scare".
+The Feminist Voice was a magazine that was "published in the interest of women".
+It is said that the writing of the 1970s had two goals.
+It helped minority women define feminism for themselves, but it also served in defending their right to feminism.
+The original cover art is credited to Susan Moore.
 The first issue of The Feminist Voice was published in August and in only four months Lavender Woman became its own publication.
+The Women of the publication felt as though, The Feminist Voice, as well as the Chicago Lesbian Liberation, had become too large and unfocused for their goals.
 Different women contributed to each issue and, on the second page of each, the contributors' names were listed.
 Allowing different women to contribute to each issue was a way to include many different lesbian voices and lesbian works in the magazine.
 It was their hope to include as many of these submissions as they could.
 Lavender Woman referred to these submissions as "bits of themselves" affirming that the art, writing, photos, etc., being shared were personal to those who chose to share their experiences.

+The paper was distributed on the streets of multiple neighborhoods in Chicago, in small bookstores, and in women's centers around the area.
+It also had hundreds of local paid subscribers.